usertomlin/EnglishTextCompressor/README.md

 output: html_document
 ---

-A Java library used for losslessly compressing short English natural language texts.
-To ensure better performance, the dominant language of the text to compress should be English, but the text can also be mixed with other non-English or rare characters.
+A simple Java library used for losslessly compressing short English natural language texts.
+To ensure performance, the dominant language of the text to compress should be English, but the text can also be mixed with other non-English or rare characters.

 #### Example